avniproject/avni-docs-temp/readme/Implementers/advanced-feature-guide/access-control.md

----
-title: "Access Control"
+title: Access Control
-slug: "access-control"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Wed May 06 2020 23:49:23 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Mon Dec 11 2023 12:04:24 GMT+0000 (Coordinated Universal Time)"
----
 Before the introduction of Access Control, organisation users with access to the field app could access all functions (i.e. registration, enrolments, search etc.) in the app.
 There was a need for some implementations to limit access to specific functions in order to reduce the number of options visible to end users and simplify the workflow for them while also providing a mechanism for access control.

 Access Control is implemented via User Groups to facilitate this need.
 This functionality is available to Organisation admins in the Admin section of the Web app under the User Groups menu.

 # Applicability

-- The access control rules are applicable in the field app, data entry app, and the web app.
+* The access control rules are applicable in the field app, data entry app, and the web app.
-- Access control is not applicable to the reporting app.
+* Access control is not applicable to the reporting app.

 # User Groups